 They were taken to potluck dinners, because of the easy transporting.

-Individual slices were wrapped, carried to work and shared with co-workers.
-I'm glad this one was.
+Individual slices were wrapped, carried to work and shared with co-workers as this one was with me.

 Old fashioned pound cake recipes before 1960s (that I am familiar with) called for 1 lb. of each of the major ingredients like butter, flour, sugar, and eggs.

-They did not call for leavening agents because so many eggs were used to make the cakes rise.
+They didn''t call for leavening agents because so many eggs were used to make the cakes rise.

 Those cakes tasted good, especially with the large amounts of butter.
 However, they were too heavy and dense for some folks.